MicrosoftDocs/microsoft-salescopilot-docs/articles/manage-connected-agents.md

 ---
-title: Manage connected agentss in the Microsoft 365 admin center
+title: Manage connected agents in the Microsoft 365 admin center
 description: Learn how to manage connected agents for Sales in the Microsoft 365 admin center.
 Enhance responses by linking agents and leveraging shared insights. ms.date: 12/08/2025 ms.topic: how-to